How to Plant Evergreen Trees

 There are about 35 known species of spruce, although the exact number is still debated because it can be very hard to tell some species apart.
 Most varieties are large, conical trees reaching up to 200 feet high but there are also dwarf cultivars.
 Whatever you’re looking for in your garden it’s likely there’s a spruce that will suit you perfectly.
 Here are a couple of examples:

-This dwarf species is well known for its attractive silvery-blue foliage.
+The Colorado Spruce (Glauca Globosa) is a dwarf species well known for its attractive silvery-blue foliage.
 It usually grows up to around five feet high and has a rounded, spreading form; it’s idea for planting in rock gardens and can also be shaped into a hedge.
 Like most spruces it’s best in a cool climate, and is easily hardy enough to survive any winter it’s likely to experience.
 It’s more drought tolerant than many spruces although it does do better with regular rain.